serenity-is/docs/README.md

 ## Where To Look For Information

-After following this guide and its tutorials, try resources below for more information about Serenity.
+After reading this guide and its tutorials, follow resources below for more information about Serenity.

 <dl>